artemderkach/blog/website/content/posts/server.md

 Steps to set up [drone](https://www.drone.io/):
 - install it on server and expose using public IP
+- don't forget to install runners for executing builds
+- by default drone will be exposed for everyone, add whitelist for allowed users
 - add API keys to cloud provider either in environment variables or environment file